i18next/react-i18next-gitbook/README.md

 The module provides multiple components eg. to assert that needed translations get loaded or that your content gets rendered when the language changes.

-react-i18next is optimally suited for **serverside rendering**.
-It provides extra extension point to eg. work with next.js.
-[Learn more](legacy-v9/serverside-rendering.md).
+react-i18next is optimally suited for **server-side rendering**.
+It provides extra extension point to work with next.js, for e.g. [Learn more](legacy-v9/serverside-rendering.md).

-As react-i18next depends on [i18next](http://i18next.com) you can use it on any other UI framework and serverside \(node.js, .net, ...\) too.
-Like the react philosophy - just:
+As react-i18next depends on [i18next](http://i18next.com) you can use it in any other UI framework and on the server-side \(node.js, .net, ...\) too.
+Like the React philosophy - just:

 > **Learn once - translate everywhere**.

 ## What does my code look like

-**Before:** Your react code would have looked something like:
+**Before:** Your React code would have looked something like:

 ```markup
 ...